-Integrated Skills - Levels 0-8: (Level 0/Basic-not offered in Midtown).
-Our integrated skills program is designed to provide quality instruction and practice to improve students' listening, speaking, reading and writing skills at every level.
-Students will learn how and when to use the vocabulary, pronunciation and grammar that is needed to become a more fluent speaker of English.
+Integrated Skills - Levels 0-8: Our integrated skills program is designed to provide quality instruction and practice to improve students' listening, speaking, reading and writing skills at every level.
+Students will learn how to use the vocabulary, pronunciation and grammar that is needed to become a more fluent speaker of English.
 Fun and creative learning activities will prepare students to use English in real-life situations such as work, socializing, academic studies and everyday interactions.
 Faculty will assess student progress and give helpful feedback.

-TOEFL Preparation: This course develops students' ability improve their score on language associated with TOEFL tests.
+Post-Advanced: TOEFL Preparation: This course develops students' ability to improve their score on language associated with the TOEFL test.
 Using practice materials similar to those found on the exams, students will extensively practice language structures and functions needed for success on the TOEFL test.

-Business English: This advanced course develops students' ability to identify, understand and utilize terminology, phrases and structures used in a professional setting.
-Students will engage in meetings, negotiations, analysis of business problems and brainstorming of solutions, all in English.
+Post Advanced: Business English: This advanced course develops students' ability to identify, understand and utilize terminology, phrases and structures used in a professional setting.
+Students will engage in simulated meetings, negotiations, analysis of business problems and brainstorming of solutions.

-Post-Advanced Listening and Speaking: In this course, students will develop critical thinking skills and gain insight into American attitudes and values.
-Students will engage in discussion and debate to promote spoken fluency.
-Students will learn how to clarify, interpret and evaluate ideas from the listening and reading activities as well as improve vocabulary.
+Post-Advanced: Listening and Speaking: In this course, students will develop critical thinking skills and ability to identify main ideas and details in conversations and lectures on a wide range of topics.
+Students will engage in discussions and debates to promote spoken fluency.
+Students will learn how to clarify, interpret and evaluate ideas from the listening and reading activities in order to effectively participate in conversations.

-Post-Advanced Reading and Writing: This course features texts on high-interest topics, step-by-step writing instruction and practice, vocabulary expansion, tailored grammar review as well as critical thinking skill development, discussion and fluency building.
+Post-Advanced: Reading and Writing: This course features texts on high-interest topics, step-by-step writing instruction and practice, vocabulary expansion, tailored grammar review as well as critical thinking skills development and fluency building.
 Students will learn a variety of writing forms and styles.

-Friday Workshops: Friday workshops provide Intensive Language Program students (those taking 20 hours per week) with enhanced practice with authentic materials such as newspaper articles, podcasts and online videos.
+Workshop: Workshops provide Intensive Language Program students (those taking 20 hours per week) with enhanced practice with adapted and authentic materials, such as newspaper articles, podcasts and videos.
 Students interact with real English through new themes each week to improve listening, speaking reading and writing skills in real-life settings.